LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 When we assign a value to a reference type, as in `Cat sameCat = myCat`, we are not creating a second copy of the object, but instead are creating a second "arrow" pointing to the same object.

-The distinction between references types and primitives is important, if difficult to wrap your brain around at first.
+The distinction between references types and primitives is important, if difficult, to wrap your brain around at first.
 We will see that reference types are handled differently in essential and important ways in a lot of different situations.

 ## Arrays